Unarchiving Democracy: Youth, Post-Colonial Memory and the Portuguese Democratic Path

 Exhibition as part of the European project “FREI – From Resistance to European Integration"

-was a phrase painted on the walls of the United Democratic Electoral Commission, a coalition of non-communist movements led by Mário Soares that stood for the 1969 elections under the dictatorship.
+was a slogan painted on the walls of the United Democratic Electoral Commission, a coalition of non-communist movements led by Mário Soares that stood for the 1969 elections under the dictatorship.

-This simple sentence powerfully captures what it meant to live under the Estado Novo: a regime in which fear was institutionalised and shaped the exercise of citizenship in all spheres of life.
+This phrase captures a central feature of life under the Estado Novo: a regime in which fear was institutionalised and shaped everyday behaviour.

 At that time,